Tencent/ncnn/docs/developer-guide/glsl-extension.md

 void image3d_cp8(image3D dst, ivec3 dst_pos, sampler3D src, vec3 src_pos);
 ```

+Note: Since image is an opaque data structure, no copy and pack/unpack functions are provided.
+To achieve this operation, you need to load first and then store.

 # local data conversion functions

 - storage buffer to local memory